The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

 \subsubsection{The percentage of stripped nuclei with observable elevated dynamical masses}

-As described in \mbox{Section ~\ref{section:methodsml}}, we define black holes in stripped nuclei as being dynamically detectable, under the best observing conditions, if they make up more than 3 per cent of the stripped nucleus's mass.
-We find 82 per cent of all stripped nuclei with mass \mbox{$>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\)} contain black holes with \mbox{M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)} that meet this criterion.
-When we consider only stripped nuclei with reliable black holes with M\textsubscript{BH} $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\), we find a similar fraction, of 89 per cent.
+As described in Section ~\ref{section:methodsml}, we define black holes in stripped nuclei as being dynamically detectable, under the best observing conditions, if they make up more than 3 per cent of the stripped nucleus's mass.
+We find 82 per cent of all stripped nuclei with mass $>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) contain black holes with M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\) that meet this criterion.
+Note, however, that the masses of \mbox{M\textsubscript{BH} $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\)} black holes are inherently unreliable.
+When we consider only stripped nuclei with reliable black holes with M\textsubscript{BH} $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\), we find a similar fraction of 89 per cent.
 Figure~\ref{fig:ratio} plots the ratio for stripped nuclei with M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\).

 The overall conclusion is that a high percentage, 80-90 per cent, of supermassive or intermediate-mass black holes in stripped nuclei should be dynamically detectable.
-This result also predicts that there should exist a smaller percentage of stripped nuclei that contain supermassive black holes which would not have detectable elevated dynamical masses.
+This result also predicts that a smaller percentage of stripped nuclei should contain supermassive black holes, which would not have detectable elevated dynamical masses.